Sadap93/blog/README.md

 # blog
-A simply blog site for 1600x900 screen only.
+A simply practicing blog site for 1600x900 screen only (not responsive).